 (LL04, LL15, and LL16).
 Conference rooms are kept unlocked.

-Rooms may be reserved by law faculty, law staff, officially recognized law school student organizations, and law students using reserved audiovisual equipment for a class assignment.
+for more details on rooms and reservations.
+(Law faculty, law staff, officially recognized law school student organizations, and law students using reserved audiovisual equipment for a class assignment may make reservations.)